 Although research isn’t sure exactly why autism and eating disorders overlap, there appears to be a strong correlation between both conditions.
 It’s probable that they share certain risk factors and comorbidities.
 For instance, obsessiveness, rigidity, and themes of perfection coincide with both conditions.5

-Here are five commonalities in those with autism or an eating disorder:
+Here are five commonalities between autism and eating disorders:

 1. Emotional Regulation Difficulties